 - The winner of the APS Occupational Health Psychology Interest Group Doctoral Student Award will receive an award of $300 and a certificate.

-- The committee may also offer a Commendation where the submission is judged as excellent but the student does not win the Award.
+- The committee may also offer up to three Commendations where the submission is judged as excellent but the student does not win the Award.

 Member Group Administrator